 Local Agenda 21 Environmental Partnership Fund

-Tuition fees for the Community Garden Project/Polytunnell/Rainwater harvesting project, flora and fauna annual events
+Tuition fees for the Community Garden Project/Polytunnel/Rainwater harvesting project, flora and fauna annual events

 Pilot project for Pellet Boiler system